Sixth form study programme

 Students taking A-levels

 At Bellerive we offer a broad range of A-level courses (see sixth form prospectus for more detail) which cater for a wide range of learners.
 In addition to studying A-level courses, students will also have one hour a week for PHSE .
 PHSE covers a range of topics such as study skills, support for progression into employment or HE and current affairs, in addition to reflections on citizenship and wider British values.
-We work with other schools in the Faiths Partnership to extend the number of courses which our students can access.

 Students taking applied and technical qualifications